pyhopper/pyhopper/docs/quickstart.rst

 As shown above, PyHopper has three built-in template types: :meth:`int`, :meth:`float`, and :meth:`choice` (see :ref:`API docs<parameters>`).

 :meth:`pyhopper.int` requires a lower and an upper bound (inclusive bounds) defining the range of the search space.
 Optionally, we can provide an initial *guess* for the parameter via the `init` argument.
-Moreover, as Nvidia's TensorCores require certain parameters to be a `multiple of 8 or power of 2 <https://developer.nvidia.com/blog/optimizing-gpu-performance-tensor-cores/>`_, we can constraint the parameter to such values.
+We can also constrain the parameter to be a multiple of something or a power of 2 (which may be required by certain `neural network acceleration hardware<https://developer.nvidia.com/blog/optimizing-gpu-performance-tensor-cores/>`_).
 For instance,

 .. code-block:: python